Frequently Asked Questions

 - Find your insurer in the List of Health Insurers and click on its name

 - Search for your policy under the Policies tab

 - Select your product and click 'Compare Policies'

 - Changes to Private Health Insurance

 - The Australian Government announced on 13 October 2017 a wide-ranging package of reforms to private health insurance.

 Since 1 April 2019, health insurers can offer Age-based Discounts for people aged 18-29 years, increased maximum excess levels, and travel and accommodation benefits under hospital policies.
 Some natural therapies were removed from coverage.

 Since 1 April 2020, all hospital policies fall under the tiers of Gold, Silver, Bronze, and Basic.
 All policy information is now presented in the Private Health Information Statements (PHIS) format.
 For more information, see: Product tiers and Clinical categories.

-To find out more, see Private Health Insurance Changes or Department of Health - Private Health Insurance Reforms.
+To find out more, see Private Health Insurance Changes or Department of Health and Aged Care - Private Health Insurance Reforms.